 Toward that goal, MSD and other organizations like the MILL CREEK ALLIANCE > are working to eliminate low-head dams on the Mill Creek mainstem.

-Low-head dam mitigated in November 2023 by the Mill Creek Alliance at river mile 12.2 on the Mill Creek.
+Low-head dam mitigated in November 2023 by the Mill Creek Alliance at river mile 12.2 on the Mill Creek near Clark Street in Arlington Heights.
+The project was fully funded by a Section 319 grant from the Ohio EPA.
 Note: The concrete encasing the sewer crossing is now under water, allowing fish to migrate upstream and boaters to pass downstream.

 PROGRESS

-As of fall 2023, there are only six dams left on the mainstem, down from a total of 29.
+As of early 2026, there are only five dams left on the mainstem, down from a total of 29.

 Low-dam mitigations on the Mill Creek mainstem have been performed by a number of organizations and partners, including MSD, the Mill Creek Alliance, the Mill Creek Restoration Project, Mill Creek Watershed Council of Communities, and the City of Cincinnati's Office of Environment and Sustainability, among others, since the early 2000s.